OdinPreston/java-calculator/README.md

 6. [x] ~~Configure GUI to take input from keyboard as well.~~
 ## License
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 only as published by the Free Software Foundation.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License version 3 only as published by the Free Software Foundation.